mariamhamid/Practice/README.md

-🧠 Gradio Chat Interface for Ollama Phi Model
+# 🧠 **Gradio Chat Interface for Ollama Phi Model**

 This is a practice project that demonstrates how to build a simple chat interface using Gradio and the Ollama Phi model running locally.
 It allows users to send messages and get AI-generated responses in a clean, interactive web interface.

-🚀 Features
+# **🚀 Features**

 🗣️ Chat interactively with a local Phi model

 🧹 Clear the chat with one click

-🌐 Launches in a browser automatically
+🌐 Launches automatically in your browser

 🧩 Built with Gradio and OpenAI’s Python client

-🛠️ Requirements
+# 🛠️ **Requirements**

-Make sure you have the following installed:

 Python 3.8+